bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Squads

 **Description**:

-Adds a squad system, similar to a party system from an RPG.

-**Features**:

-- Group-based chat, markers, and rewards.
+Allows players to form squads (or parties) with shared chat, markers, and possible group rewards.
-- Easily invite/kick from squad interface.

 ---

 ### Reputation System

 **Description**:

-All NPCs attached to a faction are neutral unless the player displays allegiance to an enemy (wearing their clothes, etc.).

-**Features**:

-- NPC/faction-based reputations.
-- Conditional hostility or friendliness.
+NPC factions may be friendly or hostile depending on the player’s faction affiliation, gear, or actions.

 ---

 ### Karma System

 **Description**:

-Adds a system that assigns a Karma Level based on your actions.

-**Features**:

-- Positive or negative karma events.
-- Possible effects on NPC interactions, perks, etc.
+Awards or subtracts karma based on player actions, which can affect NPC or faction attitudes.

 ---

 ### Medals

 **Description**:

-Adds medals that display above your head.

-**Features**:

-- Visual flair for achievements or roles.
+Displays earned medals above a player’s head, highlighting achievements or roles.
-- Configurable types of medals.

 ---

 ### Faction Menu

 **Description**:

-Adds a menu for kicking characters out of factions and inviting players.

-**Features**:

-- Faction management UI.
-- Invite, remove, or promote members.
+Enables in-game faction management for inviting or removing members.

 **Video** (Faction Invites):